 NOTE: All how-to workshop sign-ups are ONLY accessible at the show.

 Each day is jam-packed with different seminars and chef demonstrations—we can’t pick!
-If you like cake, you’re not going to want to miss the Chicago Area Retail Bakers of America’s cake-decorating competition on March 26.
+If you like cake, you’re not going to want to miss the Chicago Area Retail Bakers of America’s cake-decorating competition on March 18.
 Want to catch another competition?
-The American Institute of Floral Designers’ Bobbi Cup Design competition is on opening day, March 18.
+The Iron Vase competition is on the Gardening Live stage Friday, March 17.
 Whether you’re looking for organic gardening tips or searching for fresh recipes from top chefs, the Chicago Flower & Garden Show has an activity and event perfect for you.
 Schedule your trip (or trips!) online now.

 More than 100 vendors of gardening, landscape and horticulture products and services will showcase their green and eco-friendly wares at the Marketplace.
 Find out who and what companies will be there here.